Luke 11:1-28 Comments by Stephen Ricker

 >2.
 What are the prayer topics Jesus gave?
 (2-4)

 * Luke 11:2-4 "'Father, hallowed by your name, your kingdom come.
 Give us each day our daily bread.
 Forgive us our sins, for we also forgive everyone who sins against us.
-And lead us not into temptation.''"
+And lead us not into temptation.'"

-* Five prayer topics
+* Prayer topics include:

 >Which ones are about God's concerns, and which are about our personal needs and problems?